 Before you commit to buying a winery you need to know the costs, how you’ll plan everything, and where you want to be located.
 However, aside from all those tangible needs, you should also know your reason for buying a winery.

 In businesses, the need to know your drive, or your why, has been preached for ages.
 There’s a reason for that: knowing your motivation will keep you going when things get tough.
-Knowing your reason for buying a winery will help you through all the costs, wine marketing, planning, customer service work, wine inventory, and seasons of growing grapes.
+Knowing your reason for buying a winery will help you through all the costs, wine marketing, wine pricing, planning, customer service work, wine inventory, and seasons of growing grapes.

 How Much Land Do You Need for a Winery?